snie2012/kaleido-hackathon/README.md

 Not much, just Node.js to drive the various programs and curl to exercise some basic REST methods.
 Optionally, you can also choose to install `jq` to format the JSON output:

 * [Node.js](https://nodejs.org/en/download/) - we recommend grabbing the latest LTS version
-* [curl](https://curl.haxx.se/download.html) - use the appropriate binary for you OS
+* [curl](https://curl.haxx.se/download.html) - use the appropriate binary for your OS
 * [jq](https://stedolan.github.io/jq/) - A command-line tool that makes reading JSON data easier

 ## Create your Kaleido Account